top of page

 • Habitat: Freshwater marshes, swamps, streambanks, wet meadows, and ditches

-• Light: Full sun to part sun
+• Light: Full sun to part sun, best showing in full sun but needs more moisture

 • Soils: Loamy, clay, or silty; prefers rich, organic soils but tolerant of heavier clays